Documentation Menu

 How to Configure

-1. Creating a project (first run)
+1. Creating a Project (First Run)

-import { RegressionBot } from 'regressionbot';
+import { RegressionBot } from '@regressionbot/sdk';

 const client = new RegressionBot(process.env.REGRESSIONBOT_API_KEY!);